-Voting is a vital part of our democracy!
+Voting is a vital part of our democracy and gun violence prevention

 Confirm Your Registration Status

-Make sure your registration is up-to-date before you head to the polls.
+Make sure your registration is up-to-date before you head to the polls or cast an absentee ballot.
 Check your status at the National Association of Secretaries of State.
 Are you registered?

 Know Your Ballot

-Do you know all the elected positions and referendum questions that will appear on your ballot?
-If not, get a preview at BallotReady.org.
-You’ll also be able to explore the candidates’ histories and stances on issues to help you select your preferred candidate.
+What’s with those referendum questions that often show up on your ballot?
+Know before you go and get a voting card preview at BallotReady.org so you know where you stand and make an informed decision.
+You can also explore candidates’ histories and stances on issues to help you select your preferred candidate.

 Making a plan to vote is an easy way to ensure your voice is heard.
 Answer a few simple questions before Election Day.